microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

-# Modernizing your Existing .NET Apps with Azure
+# Modernizing your existing ASP.NET Apps with Azure

 ## Overview